 Best Fitbit reviews

-The Fitbit Inspire HR's fitness feature set covers the basics very well - steps, calories burned, active minutes, distance travelled, heart rate, advanced Sleep Stages measurement, swim tracking, guided relaxation breathing, the ability to auto-detect workouts with reasonable accuracy, and notifications.
+The Fitbit Inspire 2's fitness feature set covers the basics very well - steps, calories burned, Active Zone Minutes, distance travelled, heart rate, advanced Sleep Stages measurement, swim tracking, guided relaxation breathing, the ability to auto-detect workouts with reasonable accuracy, and notifications.

-It will connect to your phone's GPS just like the top-end Fitbits.
-Sure, it lacks an altimeter (so won't count the floors you climb), but otherwise is just as capable as the more expensive Charge 3.
+It lacks a built-in GPS found in the Charge 4, Versa 3 and Sense but will connect to your phone's GPS just like the top-end Fitbits.
+Sure, it lacks an altimeter (so won't count the floors you climb), but otherwise is just as capable as the more expensive Charge 4.

 The heart-rate monitor deepens the device's exercise analysis and makes its sleep tracking far more sophisticated.
-It's a major step up from the plain entry-level Fitbit Inspire and well worth the extra £20 / $30.
+If activity tracking is what you're after, the Fitbit Inspire 2 delivers in an affordable package.

 This is a great price for a light, smart-looking device with a solid feature set.
-Fitness fanatics will want something more advanced, such as the Ionic or Versa, but for most of us the Inspire HR will be all we need.
+Fitness fanatics will want something more advanced, such as the Versa 3 or Sense, but for most of us the Inspire 2 will be all we need.

-Yes, it lacks the larger colour screen you get with a Fitbit smartwatch, plus in-tracker music storage, but its built-in GPS is something even the more expensive Versa 2 smartwatch lacks.
+Yes, it lacks the larger, easier-to-read colour screen you get with a Fitbit smartwatch, but its built-in GPS means it's a tracker that can match the pricier smartwatches.

 Choose the Charge 4 if you can live with the smaller, monochrome screen.